Harris Defended Child Predators? - August 29th, Hour 2

 You've got that.

-You've got the fact that actually when she ran for prosecutor in 2003, her campaign literature said she'd prosecuted hundreds of cases, and then she was asked in a debate, well, how many cases have you actually prosecuted?
+You've got the fact that actually when she ran for prosecutor in 2003, her campaign literature said she prosecuted hundreds of cases.

-She says, uh, 50.
+She says, 50?

 But it's about leadership.

-But that's the thing is she is continuously misled about what her track record was.
+But that's the thing is, she is continuously misled about what her track record was.

-He has the same issue of not telling the truth.
+Yeah, he has the same issue of not telling the truth.

 And, you know, people will say, and it's true, politicians lie.

-They do lie, they lie all the time.
+They lie all the time.

 It's true.